for-ai/website-src/content/blog/targeted-dropout.md

 <p>
     Neural networks can represent functions to solve complex tasks that are difficult &mdash;
     if not impossible &mdash; to write instructions for by hand, such as understanding language and recognizing objects.
-Conveniently, we’ve seen that task performance increases with as we use larger networks.
-However, computational costs for parameter sizes also increase in dollars and latency required to train and use models.
-Practitioners are plagued with networks being too large to store in device memory, or too slow for real-world utility.
+Conveniently, we’ve seen that task performance increases as we use larger networks.
+However, the increase in computational costs also increases dollars and time required to train and use models.
+Practitioners are plagued with networks that are too large to store in on-device memory, or too slow for real-world utility.
 </p>
 <h2>Networks are overparameterized</h2>
 <p>
     Progress made in network sparsification has presented post-hoc (after training) methods that allow us to remove parameters in a neural network and then fine tune the leftover parameters to achieve a similar task performance.
-The trade off here is that it makes the process of training and preparing a model for evaluation more complex -- requiring surgical procedures for the networks and task performance decreases.
+The trade off here is that it makes the process of training and preparing a model for evaluation more complex -- requiring surgical procedures for pruning the networks, and repeated iterations of training.
-    Optimistically, this does suggest that neural networks can still represent interesting functions without all of its parameters.
+    Fortunately, the results from network pruning suggest that neural networks can still represent interesting functions with only a fraction of the total network parameters.
 And with smaller parameter sizes, we can reduce the costs of computing with neural networks.
 Unfortunately, for many real world use cases, task performance is a non-negotiable cost.
 </p>
 <p>
     <a href="https://arxiv.org/abs/1803.03635">The Lottery Ticket Hypothesis</a> presents the idea that
-    every function can be represented by a “winning ticket” subnetwork and a larger parameter size simply gives us more lottery tickets.
-The authors showed that they were able to recover the winning ticket using a weight magnitude-based analysis.
-A winning ticket retrained with its weights reset to its initialized value achieves task performance competitive with the full network.
-This idea suggests that if we can sparsify a network by removing only unimportant weights, then we can achieve a smaller parameter size without a task performance sacrifice.
+    a large neural network can be represented by a small subnetwork termed the “winning ticket”.
+    When winning ticket is trained in alone -- with its weights reset to their initial values -- it achieves task performance competitive with the full network.
+This idea suggests that, if we can find smaller winning ticket subnetworks, then we can achieve a smaller parameter size without a task performance sacrifice.
 </p>
 <h2>Understanding parameter importance</h2>
 <p>
     To take advantage of the ideas we've learned so far, we have to understand how to judge the importance of weights.
-    To do this we can study the coadaptation matrix of the neural network's parameters after its done training.
+    To do this we can study the coadaptation matrix of the neural network's parameters after training is complete.
 </p>
 <div>
     <img src="/img/targeted-dropout/comtx1.png" style="width:350px;display:block;margin:0 auto;"/><img src="/img/targeted-dropout/coeq.png" style="width:200px;display:block;margin:0 auto;"/>
 </div>
 <p>
     Position (i, j) of the matrix represents the dependence of parameter i on parameter j.
-Pruning a set of weights {l, m, n} will change the loss proportional to the sum of the l, m, and nth columns.
-The weights are ordered by decreasing magnitude from left to right.
-As we can see from this matrix, the neural network still has some dependence on low magnitude weights, which suggests that sparisfying based on weight magnitude is not enough.
+Pruning a set of weights {l, m, n} will change the loss proportional to the sum of the entries describing the the dependence within the {l, m ,n} subnetwork (i.e entries (l,l), (m,m), (n,n), (l,m), (l,n), (m,n), (m,l), (n,l), and (n,m)).
+In the figure, the weights are ordered by decreasing magnitude from left to right, top to bottom.
+As we can see from this matrix, the neural network still has some dependence on low magnitude weights (those towards the right and bottom), which suggests that sparisfying based on weight magnitude will have an significant impact on task performance.
 </p>
 <h2>Targeted Dropout</h2>
 <p>